cifkao/html-midi-player/README.md

 player.addVisualizer(document.getElementById('myOtherVisualizer'));
 ```
 The visualizer only gets updated while the player is playing, which allows a single visualizer to be bound to multiple players.

+## Limitations
+- Only one player can play at a time due to the way playback is implemented in Magenta.js.
+Starting a player will stop any other player which is currently playing.
+- Seeking only works while playing.
+This is related to the first issue and caused by the same problem in Magenta.js.
+- Playback position only gets updated on note onsets.
+This may cause the player to appear stuck.